Can you Swim whilst wearing Contact Lenses?

-While contact lenses are perfect for an active lifestyle, it is important to avoid swimming with your contact lenses as it is not advised to expose your contact lenses to water.
-This is true for water sports and swimming but also everyday contact with water such as showering, bathing and using a hot tub.
+While contact lenses are perfect for an active lifestyle, it is not advised to expose your contact lenses to water, and as such contact should be avoided.
+This includes not just swimming and water sports, but also showering, bathing and using a hot tub.

 WHY YOU SHOULDN’T SWIM WITH CONTACT LENSES

-Exposing your contact lenses to water increases the risk of infection from naturally occurring bacteria.
-Water contains microorganisms that can normally be harmless to humans, however, in very rare instances they can attach to your contact lenses and remain on the surface potentially leading to serious eye conditions which can cause the cornea to become infected.
-Symptoms can include inflammation, redness, pain, light sensitivity and watering of the eye, and if left untreated it can even lead to vision loss.
+Water contains microorganisms that are generally harmless to humans.
+In very rare instances, however, they can attach to your contact lenses and remain on the surface, potentially leading to serious eye conditions.
+Symptoms can include inflammation of the cornea, redness, pain, light sensitivity and watering of the eye, and if left untreated even vision loss.

 WHAT TO DO IF YOU GET WATER ON YOUR CONTACT LENSES

 Always remember to remove contact lenses before engaging in any activity involving water.
 If water accidentally gets in your eyes while wearing contact lenses, just follow these steps:

 Take your lenses off as soon as possible to reduce the risk of irritation and infection.

 Replace your contact lenses with a new pair.